-With our help, this payment processing provider was able to universally define and subsequently track key business metrics such as profitability, strategy, management, and partnerships.
+With Datasource Consulting’s help, this payment processing provider was able to improve its data management program and universally define and subsequently track key business metrics such as profitability, strategy, management, and partnerships.

 This major payment processing company processes $36B worth of transactions every year but discovered that they knew little about their profitability by customer.
 Over the years, they achieved growth through mergers and acquisitions.
 Individuals were running spreadsheets and using Access databases against operational systems to get information that they needed.
 This resulted in the propagation of multiple point solutions with a lack of consistent metric definitions and no defined way to integrate information across their myriad of systems.
 The project was to integrate data from three home grown credit card processing databases to provide merchant (customer) analytics for revenue optimization.
 They decided that it was time for a data warehouse and BI reporting solution.

 To better serve senior management, this payment processing provider set out to develop a data warehouse and analytic capability that would allow them to track key business health metrics such as:

 • Key financial metrics (revenue, costs, profitability)

 The goal was to provide the information necessary to make better and more informed decisions regarding sales, service, attrition management, channel/partner management, and risk management.